fastforwardlabs/video-classification/README.md

 ## Required Resources

-Video data are rich and complex and, as such, require a considerable amount of storage and memory considerations.
+Video data are rich and complex and, as such, require a considerable amount of storage and memory.

 ### Storage